yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 To Enable the tracing for the Django Framework based application follow the below instructions

-1. Add
+#### Configuration/Steps

+1. Add below entries in requirements.txt file and install these in your project environment

    ```
    sf-elastic-apm==6.7.2
    sf-apm-lib==0.1.1
    ```

-   entries in requirements.txt file and install these in your project environment

    or